bacchus-snu/sgs/docs/src/usage/request-workspace.md

 When submitting a request for GPU resources, please provide a concise explanation of how the allocated resources will be utilized to support your research objectives.
 This justification should include:

+- If you are requesting a workspace in `graduate` Nodegroup, it is mandatory to provide the name of your advisor and/or the name of the principal investigator (PI) of the project.
 - A brief overview of your research project, including its goals and objectives.
 - If you (or your team) are targeting a specific journal or conference, please include the CfP(Call for Papers) URL.
   - This may help us to prioritize your resource request accordingly if the deadlines are nearer.